stared/stared.github.io/content/blog/2024/10/writing-like-ai/index.md

 ---

-I would like to thank [Grzegorz Uriasz](https://gorbak25.eu/) for his fruitfulfeedback on the earliest draft.
+I would like to thank [Grzegorz Uriasz](https://gorbak25.eu/) for his insightful feedback on the initial draft.

-In the next blog post, I am happy to share a few tricks on how to use LLMs as editors.
+Stay tuned for the next post, where I'll reveal some nifty tricks for harnessing LLMs as your editorial sidekicks.